Badrmoh/testnexus/README.md

 -------------------------------------------

+#### Note
-### Note: This document assumes you work directly from this repo after clonig it.
+* This document assumes you work directly from this repo after clonig it.
 If you moved the contents of this repo it to a different directory, change the container namings as well.